© KlezCalifornia Inc, or used by permission. All rights reserved.

 Hasidic Dance – A Mitsveh to be Joyful, with Bruce Bierman

-For general information on KlezCalifornia workshops, including price, click on More Info below.
+A $25 donation is requested for the workshop from everyone in the room.
+Light snacks are provided.
+For general information on KlezCalifornia workshops, click on More Info below.

 This workshop is made possible, in part, by a grant from the Alliance for California Traditional Arts, in partnership with the Walter and Elise Haas Fund, the William and Flora Hewlett Foundation, and the Surdna Foundation.